 The official name of the Istanbul Blue Mosque is Sultan Ahmet Camii, or the Sultan Ahmed Mosque.
-It is named after its commissioner, Sultan Ahmet I, who wanted to highlight the Ottoman Empire’s recent capture of Constantinople from the Byzantine in the 15th century.
+Its namesake, Sultan Ahmet I, wanted to highlight the Ottoman Empire’s recent capture of Constantinople from the Byzantine in the 15th century.

 The Blue Mosque was strategically located next to the existing Hagia Sophia, which pre-dates it by about 1,100 years.
-Its presence was meant to compete with Hagia Sophia.
+They built the mosque here to to compete with Hagia Sophia.

 Blue Mosque Location

-- Blue Mosque visiting hours: 9am to 6pm, 7 days a week.
+Blue Mosque visiting hours are 9am to 6pm, 7 days a week.

-- On Fridays, the mosque is closed to tourists for about two hours at noon to accommodate the weekly sermon.
+On Fridays, they close the mosque to tourists for about two hours at noon to accommodate the weekly sermon.
 This also applies to any holy days in the Islamic calendar.